kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/about.md

 **Bachelor of Science in Electrical and Electronic Engineering**<br>
 September 2012 - November 2018<br>
-<em>College of Engeering and Technology, Jomo Kenyatta University of Agriculture and Technology</em><br>
+<em>College of Engineering and Technology, Jomo Kenyatta University of Agriculture and Technology</em><br>

 **Bachelor of Science in Telecommunications and Information Engineering**<br>
 September 2012 - November 2017<br>
-<em>College of Engeering and Technology, Jomo Kenyatta University of Agriculture and Technology</em><br>
+<em>College of Engineering and Technology, Jomo Kenyatta University of Agriculture and Technology</em><br>

 ------